With so much information to digest about skincare products, it can be channeling to find a great facial cleanser.

 Are more expensive face cleansers better?

 Not really.
 In fact, there are many widely available drugstore cleansers that contain great formulas.
-Active ingredients in cleansers get washed down the drain anyways.

 What about salicylic acid, or benzoyl peroxide cleansers?